modflowpy/pyphoenix-project/docs/dev/srs.md

 The user documentation makes a clear distinction in user public and internal API.

 The user documentation provides a complete overview of the definition file specification.

-### Maintainability

-flopy4 should maintain a separation of concerns with respect to hydrology and software engineering.
-The hydrologic modeler should not be concerned with the technical details of flopy4's internal data storage or parallel processing implementation, for example, and a software engineer should be able to work on the code without detailed knowledge on complex hydrologic concepts.